toddbu/pandoc_resume/resume.md

 **Principal Software Development Engineer / Architect:** Six Dutchmen Corporation (March 2014 - Present)
 **_Technology_**: Node.js, Docker, Kubernetes, Cassandra, React, Redux, Material UI, HTML5/CSS3, Javascript/AJAX, JSON, SAML, JWT, .Net Core, Akamai CDN/DSA/GTM, MySQL, Postgres, Citus, TimescaleDB, Logstash, IoT, Jenkins

 For [Xandr](https://www.xandr.com/) (the advertising unit of AT&T after the merger of AT&T and Time-Warner), I designed and implemented both React frontend components and Node backend APIs to integrate the [Snowflake](https://www.snowflake.com/) cloud data analysis tool into a usable package for Xandr employees.
 Our solution combined Material UI with SAML-based authentication (converted to JWTs) to provide a seamless user experience to queries on adverising inventory and performance.
-The entire solution is hosted on Amazon Web Service (AWS) and Elastic Kubernete Service (EKS).
+The entire solution is hosted on Amazon Web Service (AWS) and Elastic Kubernetes Service (EKS).
 Additionally, as an advocate for code quality, I drove shared React and Node libraries across the entire project.
 I also rallied our development team around unit testing and implemented a Pull Request builder to ensure that unit tests passed all checks before code is merged in GitHub.

 For [Intelight](https://www.intelight-its.com/), I designed and implemented a pluggable, scalable event ingestion pipeline capable of processing a trillion traffic signal events per customer per year using Node and several SQL and No-SQL databases (Influx, Casssandra, MySQL, PostGres, TimescaleDB, and Citus).
 I also designed and implemented long-term storage solution for compressing inbound event traffic by over 97%, thereby reducing each terabyte of event data to a mere 30GB.